Ileha/WebServer/README.md

       public override void Parse(ref Reqest output, string[] request, string URL) {
         //in this block you write your logic of http handle.
 URL this is url of resource,
         //request - http headers
         //output this is object of Reqest(just created).
-In this object you mast fill next variables:
+In this object you must fill next variables:
         //  varibles - this is parameters which stay after url (in GET requests for example).
 Add like this: output.varibles.Add(var_name, var var_val);
         //  cookies on this moment is not using
         //  preferens - all remaining variables in http headers perhaps you use their in any place